 The estimated cost of claims includes direct expenses to be incurred in settling claims, net of the expected subrogation value and other recoveries.
 The Company takes all reasonable steps to ensure that it has appropriate information regarding its claims exposure.
 However, given the uncertainty in establishing claims liabilities, it is likely that the outcome will prove to be different from the original liability established.

-Notes to the Financial Statements For the year ended December 31, 2022
+Notes to the Financial Statements For the year ended December 31, 2023 (Expressed in United States dollars)

 12. Claims Liabilities (continued)